 Heat is not good for a TV.
 You should make sure your fireplace has a mantel to help deflect the heat from the television.
 Not sure whether to mount your tv or use a stand?
 Check out TV mount vs stand.

-CAN I MOUNT A TV ONTO BRICK?
+CAN I MOUNT A TV ONTO BRICK OR STONE?

 WHAT DO I DO WITH MY OLD TUBE TV?